-MODES OF INQUIRY: (26-31 credit hours)
+MODES OF INQUIRY: (22-26 credit hours)

 The modes of inquiry portion of the Liberal Studies Program grows out of traditional liberal arts like mathematics and philosophy, but also includes developments, extensions, and advancements on traditional liberal arts, like the social sciences.
 Through studying different fields of knowledge and modes of inquiry, students will understand how disciplines approach subjects with unique perspectives.
 Thus a scientist views the rain forest with a different foundation of knowledge and approaches to learning than an artist, mathematician, or social scientist.
+Students are required to complete 7 of the 8 Modes of Inquiry.